 Legal and secondary backyard suites

-A legal secondary or backyard suite must containt 2 or more rooms designed to be used as a residence by one or more persons, have kitchen, living, sleeping and sanitary facilities, and have 1 motor vehicle parking stall on the parcel (i.e. in a garage of parking pad on the lot).
+A legal secondary or backyard suite must contain 2 or more rooms designed to be used as a residence by one or more persons, have kitchen, living, sleeping and sanitary facilities, and have 1 motor vehicle parking stall on the parcel (i.e. in a garage of parking pad on the lot).
 It must meet all the building codes for safety and construction and have passed inspection.
-Secondary and backyard suites do not have a separate titles and canno be sold independently of th main home.
-They can be rented out, owner-occupoed, or occupied by other person(s) like a family memeber or care giver, They can be operated as a bed and breakfast if owner-occupied, providing a discretionary DP for this is obtained.
+Secondary and backyard suites do not have a separate titles and cannot be sold independently of the main home.
+They can be rented out, owner-occupied, or occupied by other person(s) like a family member or care giver.
+They can be operated as a bed and breakfast if owner-occupied, providing a discretionary DP for this is obtained.

 A secondary suite is self-contained anywhere within the main home (often the basement) but secondary to it (smaller).
 A backyard suite must be smaller than the main house and contained on a detached building behind the front façade of the main residential building.
 Examples are a suite located above a garage or a separate "laneway" house. .